-‘Unlocking Warwick’ is the name of the volunteer group based at the newly restored Court House in Jury Street, helping to bring the building back to life as a hub of community activity and celebrating Warwick’s cultural heritage.
+‘Unlocking Warwick’ is the name of the volunteer group based at the restored Court House in Jury Street, helping to bring the building back to life as a hub of community activity and celebrating Warwick’s cultural heritage.

 We organise events, research Warwick’s social history, and bring it to life with dramatisations and tours of the building for visitors and residents.
 Unlocking Warwick is a non-profit association, with officers elected each year and a management committee.
 The volunteers come from all walks of life, but share an interest in exploring Warwick’s rich heritage.